 Select the keywords you want to keep and press Apply Changes.
 The system will keep the selected keywords and will automatically pause the rest.

-If you need to export the suggestions, you can download a CSV file or an AdWords Editor file.
+If you need to export the suggestions, you can download a CSV file or a Google Ads Editor file.

 It might be because the campaign criteria (target location, language, ad schedule, etc.) is not the same for the campaigns that have the same keywords.
 The optimization doesn't consider them as duplicates, and it will only show results if the keywords have the exact match type, and the campaigns have the same criteria.